 - You will have a front and profile photo taken for your mugshot.

 - All of your personal property will be taken away from you and stored until you are discharged.

 - You will get to make a telephone call in order to talk to a family member, friend, or bail bondsman.

-- If you think you will get released quickly, you might be allowed to wear your own clothes, otherwise you you will have to change into a jail uniform – the jumpsuit.
+- If you think you will get released quickly, you might be allowed to wear your own clothes, otherwise you will have to change into a jail uniform – the jumpsuit.

 Have you ever been arrested and gone through the jail intake procedure?
 If you have, you should share your experience so others can benefit from your story.
 How long did it take?
-What was you treatment like?
+What was your treatment like?
 Can you share any tips that could help others make it through the process?

 Click here to post a comment

 When you pay your bail, you will be allowed to leave jail.
 The discharge process takes from 30 minutes to many hours.
 Or, simply, the faster you can pay your bail, the sooner you will get let go.
 Also, how fast you get released will depend on if you’ve got a cash bond amount or if the magistrate still needs to decide on how much your bail will be.
 For minor charges, you will get booked and get released without having to post bail.
 When you get to the end of your sentence and are given a date of your release, plan to get discharged anywhere between the hours of 9am and 12pm.